eformat/openshift-observability/README.md

 ## Examples

 Login to grafana and Import the `helloservice-grafana-dashboard.json` dashboard.
 Try scaling the Application pod to 2 manually, you should see metrics being collected in prometheus and grafana.
+If you browse to the root URL of the Application, you can try out the `hello` swagger API endpoints to generate metrics traffic.

 ![image](images/grafana-dashboard.png)